mattix7771/Group_8_SEM_CW/use-cases/use-case-1.md

 ### Success End Condition

-A report is provided with all countries in the world in descending order by population.
+The following reports are produced:
+- All the countries in the world, continent and region organised by largest population to smallest.
+- The top N populated countries in the world, continent and region.

 ### Failed End Condition